1993 British Touring Car Championship: Season summary

 Knockhill held the next double header of the season.
 A race long battle between Vauxhall driver John Cleland and Toyota driver Julian Bailey saw Cleland finally come out on top, with Will Hoy finishing in third.
 Further back, Soper lost valuable points when he was pushed off by Radisich in the Ford.
-Luckily for him Winkelhock was not able to start the second race due to clutch problems.
+Winkelhock was not able to start the second race due to clutch problems.
 It was now Bailey's turn to win a race, finishing ahead of Cleland and Hoy.
 The Renault team decided to skip the Scottish meeting and focus on developing their car.

 Oulton Park hosted Round 12 which was the Gold Cup, and Renault's car updates appeared to have paid off.
 Both cars qualified and finished much better than before, Menu taking fourth.
 Up front Winkelhock led from start to finish while Soper was second ahead of Cleland.

 Round 13 took place at Brands Hatch and Winkelhock and Leslie clashed again.
 First Winkelhock barged past Leslie to take second, and when Leslie attempted to retake the place he pushed Winkelhock into a spin.
 Both drivers dropped down the field while Radisich won the race from Soper and Peugeot driver Robb Gravett; Soper was however later penalised one position because of his rather forceful move on Gravett on the last lap to take second.

 Leslie then finally won a race when the series visited Thruxton.
 Ford was second and third with Radisich and Andy Rouse, while a sixth place from Soper closed the gap between him and Winkelhock to twelve points.

 Donington Park hosted the penultimate weekend of the championship and the last double header meeting.
+It also saw Nigel Mansell join the Ford team for the meeting.
 Radisich dominated the first race and won it by more than ten seconds, while wet weather conditions enabled Renault to finish second and third.
 A puncture had forced Soper to retire, and with Winkelhock finishing fifth the German now had the chance to take the title in the second race.
 Menu then won Race 2 from Radisich and Winkelhock, but as Soper finished fifth the championship would be decided in the final round at Silverstone.

 At Silverstone the race was red flagged following an accident involving Robb Gravett's Peugeot.
 Will Hoy led away in the Toyota after the restart, but was later passed by both Paul Radisich and Andy Rouse, who took a one-two finish for Ford.
 Hoy held on to third, and while Steve Soper finished ahead of Winkelhock he did not get the result he needed and it was Joachim Winkelhock who won the 1993 British Touring Car Championship.
 Despite missing the first part of the season Paul Radisich finished third in the championship, with John Cleland in fourth and Julian Bailey in fifth.